PitCoder/Cryptography/README.md

 - **Asymetric (or Public Key) Algorithms:** user possesses a secret key as in symmetric cryptog-raphy but also a public key.
 - **Cryptographic Protocols:** roughly speaking, crypto protocols deal with the application  of  cryptographic  algorithms.

-In this repository only simetric algorithms have been implemented so far, in the future more algorithms will be added.
+In this repository only symmetric algorithms have been implemented so far, in the future more algorithms will be added.

 #### Symmetric Algorithms
 Symmetric key ciphers are valuable because: